|Things Said Once

 Read text in English ⎪ French⎪ Spanish ⎪ Mandarin ⎪ Persian

 |«[...]
 Esperanza Collado’s insightful and generous essay ‘Things Said Once’, a rigorously constructed series of citations drawn in part from her research on paracinematic practices.
 One of the key figures that emerges here is Hollis Frampton who was the first figure to introduce us to the idea of the artist or filmmaker as ‘metahistorian’, revealing a means by which the history of cinema could be used to act upon itself thereby destabilising the apparent security of our current condition. [...]Esperanza’s assemblage mimics those strategies devised by Walter Benjamin for Arcades Project, resulting in a work which gains its meaning through the arrangement of its material.» (Daniel Fitzpatrick and Alice Butler in «Introduction», in Luminous Void: Experimental Film Society Documents, EFS Dublin, Ireland, 2017)

-As a performance, Things Said Once has been presented in Mexico, Germany, Spain, Belgium, the UK, Uruguay and Iran.
-The piece of writing has been published in French, Spanish, English and Farsi (Persian).
+As a performance, Things Said Once has been presented in Taipei, Mexico, Germany, Spain, Belgium, the UK, Uruguay and Iran.

 Thanks to: Rafa Martínez del Pozo, Rouzbeh Rashidi, Isabel de Naverán, Maximilian Le Cain, Núria Gómez Gabriel, Toni D'Angela, Érik Bullot, Robert Smart, Pip Chodorov and New Media Society.